cpraveen/nla/README.md

 `Original:` https://www.bitbucket.org/cpraveen/nla <br/>
 `Mirrored:` https://www.github.com/cpraveen/nla

+**WARNING**: These codes are used to illustrate the algorithms in the book.
+They are not written to be efficient implementations of those algorithms.

 ## Python tutorial

 The codes are written in Python and as Jupyter notebooks.
 A short Python tutorial is available [here](http://www.github.com/cpraveen/python).